zamiang/Atomate/README.md

 ## Summary

 Atomate aims to serve 90% of your information needs for the day - no more calendar, todos list or bookmarks.
-Listomate contains all reference materials, todos, reminders and events in the same list- with one 'awesome bar' to search through and add items.
+Atomate contains all reference materials, todos, reminders and events in the same list- with one 'awesome bar' to search through and add items.
 The core utility is just having 1 place to view, edit or add to that information.

+## Demo

+Working on it!

 ## Goal